-Everything is coming together for the 2017 Foxburg Hickory Championship.
-2017 is our ninth year.
+Everything is coming together for the 2017 Foxburg Hickory Championship, held August 11th and 12th and the Foxburg Country Club in Foxburg, PA.
+2017 will be our ninth year.
 We our fortunate the Club and its members have permitted us to use this great course and amenities.
 It is perfect for pre-1900 golf, one of the treasures of our pastime.

 Entries have begun to arrive, several were very early this year.
 The first to enter for 2017 is Pete Georgiady.
 This marks the first year Pete has been able to enter, I believe he is as excited to play as we are to welcome him.
 Pete, as you are aware, is the Czar of the National Hickory Championship, the first of the pre-1900 championships.
 The NHC is coming upon its 20th year, so that is some standard he has set.